About GGT (Oracle of Death or The final common Pathway) | Reverse Diabetes MD from Gurpreet Padda on Vimeo.

-We now believe that elevated GGT is an early warning signs of other health risks, such as atherosclerosis, stroke, type 2 diabetes, kidney disease, cancer, metabolic syndrome (MetS), and all-cause mortality.
+We now believe that elevated GGT is an early warning sign of other health risks, such as atherosclerosis, stroke, type 2 diabetes, kidney disease, cancer, metabolic syndrome (MetS), and all-cause mortality.

 GGT doesn’t have to be above levels considered normal by a laboratory in order to have increased risks.
-When GGT concentrations exceeds the lowest 25% to 35% of normal population ranges, disease risks grows in proportion to increased GGT.
-This “dose-response” increase in GGT concentration, indicates a greater the risks of future diseases and mortality, even when GGT levels are-within “normal” ranges.
+When GGT concentrations exceed the lowest 25% to 35% of normal population ranges, disease risks grow in proportion to increased GGT.
+This “dose-response” increase in GGT concentration, indicates a greater risk of future diseases and mortality, even when GGT levels are within “normal” ranges.

 Even a higher end of normal GGT poses a significant increase in risk: